 How to Become CMMC Certified

-The first step in the certification process is to read CMMC 2.0 to identify where your business fits in the maturity model.
-Then, assess where you stand concerning the requirements.
-A vulnerability assessment records where you are and where you need to be.
-It can also provide a roadmap for preparing for CMMC certification and compliance.
+The first step in the certification process is to read CMMC 2.0 and identify where your business fits in the maturity model.
+Then, assess where you stand concerning CMMC compliance requirements with a vulnerability assessment, which shows the gaps in your cybersecurity practices and provides a roadmap for preparing for CMMC certification and compliance.

 Failing an audit requires remediation.
 First, your business must correct the deficiencies and request a retest.
 But this process takes time and money.
 It’s more cost-effective to conduct internal assessments until you are comfortable with your cybersecurity model.
 Only then should you request a test date.